-The chart shows that at 31 March 2020 there was a surplus of £37m against the Fund's solvency funding target.
-An alternative way of expressing the position is that the Fund's assets were sufficient to cover 114% of its liabilities - this percentage is known as the solvency funding level of the Fund.
+The chart shows that at 31 March 2020 there was a surplus of £113m against the Fund's solvency funding target.
+An alternative way of expressing the position is that the Fund's assets were sufficient to cover 103% of its liabilities - this percentage is known as the solvency funding level of the Fund.

-At the previous valuation at 31 March 2017 the deficit was £7m, equivalent to a solvency funding level of 94%.
-This position excludes the Strathclyde No3.
-Pension Fund.
-For reference, the combined position (including the Strathclyde No3.
-Pension Fund) at 31 March 2017 was a surplus of £19m.
+At the previous valuation at 31 March 2017 the surplus was £239m, equivalent to a solvency funding level of 107%.
 The key reasons for the changes between the two valuations are considered in Section 3.

-The LGPS Regulations require the contributions to be set so as to secure the Fund's solvency and long-term cost efficiency.
+Further details of the way in which the solvency funding target has been calculated are set out in Appendix A. The LGPS Regulations require the contributions to be set so as to secure the Fund's solvency and long-term cost efficiency.
 In this context solvency means being able to meet the liabilities as and when they arise, with long-term cost efficiency meaning that contribution levels should not be set so as to give rise to additional costs at a later date.
 In practice, contribution levels have been set so as to target a solvency funding level of 100%, based on the funding parameters outlined in Section 1 above.